surifirstpin/biplus_documentation/DatabaseConnection.md

 ## Create  a connection

    **Connection** specifies a database connection from which a model can retrieve the data.
-Following are the steps to followed to set up the connection.
+Following are the steps to be followed to set up the connection.

+**I.**
-**I.**  From your database administrator, get the contact details for your database such as host name, database or schema name, username, and password.
+From your database administrator, get the contact details for your database such as host name, database or schema name, username, and password.
 **II.** Enable secure access to your database.
 You have several choices:
   -  Using an IP Address Whitelist, optionally adding SSL Encryption.
   - Using an SSH Tunnel, which provides an encrypted connection and extra authentication.
 This is more secure but also is more time-consuming to set up.